abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 ## ASP.NET Core MVC Bundling & Minification

-There are many ways of bundling & minification for client side resources (JavaScript and CSS files).
+There are many ways of bundling & minification of client side resources (JavaScript and CSS files).
 Most common ways are:

 * Using the [Bundler & Minifier](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.BundlerMinifier) Visual Studio extension or the [nuget package](https://www.nuget.org/packages/BuildBundlerMinifier/).
 * Using [Gulp](https://gulpjs.com/)/[Grunt](https://gruntjs.com/) task managers and their plugins.